-The National Weather Service in Good-Some guys are talking about trying to land gave Oberlin a 50 percent chance of showers Monday night and Tuesday, a 60 percent chance Tuesday night ad a 40 percent chance during the day today.
+The National Weather Service in Goodland gave Oberlin a 50 percent chance of showers Monday night and Tuesday, a 60 percent chance Tuesday night ad a 40 percent chance during the day today.
 The forecast included a 40 percent chance of snow tonight and a 20 percent chance of rain or snow on Thursday.

-Students practice for play
+Students practice forplay

-AT PLAY PRACTICE Elementary School, Winter Polivka (above left), Morgan Jansonious, Rebecca Wentz and Kaine Fredrickson sang.
+AT PLAY PRACTICE last week at Oberlin Elementary School, Winter Polivka (above left), Morgan Jansonious, Rebecca Wentz and Kaine Fredrickson sang.
 Regent Erickson (left) said one of his lines while the other two princes, played by Troy Juenemann and Gabe Anderson, stood behind him.
 Demi Murray (below) told about her spell.
 The sixth graders will perform "Doo-Wop Wed Widing Hood" at 7:30 p.m. on Tuesday in the grade school gym.

--Herald staff photos by Kimberly Davis
+Herald staff photos by Kimberly Davis